The measurement in classical and quantum theory: The measurement in classical and quantum theory

 with the Hamiltonian ${\widehat h}=-\frac{\hbar^{2}}{2m}\Delta+V({\bf x},t)$ yields the Schr{\"o}dinger equation for $\varphi$.
 For the states $\varphi$ constrained to the manifold $M^{\sigma}_{3,3}$, this functional reduces to the classical action

 where $h({\bf p},{\bf a},t)=\frac{{\bf p}^2}{2m}+V({\bf a},t)+const$ is the Hamiltonian function for the particle.
 We used here the fact that for a sufficiently small $\sigma$, the terms $V({\bf a},t)$ and $\int g^2_{{\bf a}, \sigma}({\bf x})V({\bf x},t)d^3 {\bf x}$ are arbitrarily close to each other.
 In fact, as $\sigma$ approaches $0$, the terms $g^2_{{\bf a}, \sigma}$ form a delta sequence.
-It follows that the variation of the functional (\ref{SS}) subject to the constraint that $\varphi$ belongs to $M^{\sigma}_{3,3}$ yields Newtonian equations of motion.
+It follows that the variation of the functional (\ref{SS}) subject to the constraint that $\varphi$ belongs to $M^{\sigma}_{3,3}$ yields Newtonian equations of motion. $\square$

+The theorem provides us with a geometric condition for the transition from Schr{\"o}dinger to Newtonian dynamics.
+Note that we are not trying to change the Schr{\"o}dinger equation by imposing the constraint.
+Rather, the upcoming theorems will demonstrate that the constraint itself can be traced back to the Schr{\"o}dinger dynamics with a proper Hamiltonian.
+Theorem $\bf{(A)}$ will play an important role in this derivation.
+To proceed, let us first work on a deeper understanding of geometry and physics behind the theorem.
+The reader who is more interested in the applications of the theorem, may skip propositions {\bf (1)} and {\bf (2)} below.

-The transition from Schr{\"o}dinger to Newtonian dynamics can be expressed in terms of the transition from quantum commutators to Poisson brackets.
-First of all, a simple calculation with the above $h({\bf p},{\bf a},t)$ and ${\widehat h}$, and $\varphi$ in $M^{\sigma}_{3,3}$ yields the following:
+{\bf (1)} The transition from Schr{\"o}dinger to Newtonian dynamics can be expressed in terms of transition from quantum commutators to Poisson brackets.
+A simple calculation with the above $h({\bf p},{\bf a},t)$ and ${\widehat h}$, and $\varphi$ in $M^{\sigma}_{3,3}$ yields the following:

 and

 The brackets on the right side of (\ref{aa}) and (\ref{bb}) are the usual Poisson brackets.
 Consider the linear vector fields $x_{\varphi}={\widehat {\bf x}}\varphi$ and $p_{\varphi}={\widehat {\bf p}}\varphi$ on $L_{2}(\R^3)$ associated with the operators of position and momentum.
 For a given state $\varphi$, let $\overline{\bf x}$ and $\overline{\bf p}$ be the expected values of the operators on this state.
 The components $x_{\varphi \perp}=({\widehat {\bf x}}-\overline{\bf x} I)\varphi$ and $p_{\varphi \perp}=({\widehat {\bf p}}-\overline{\bf p} I)\varphi$ are tangent to the sphere $S^{L_{2}}$ at $\varphi$ and orthogonal to the fibres $\{\varphi \}$ of the fibre bundle $CP^{L_{2}}=S^{L_{2}}/S^1$.
 Therefore, they are tangent to the projective space $CP^{L_{2}}$ itself.
 Moreover, the vector fields $x_{\varphi \perp}$ and $p_{\varphi \perp}$ constrained to the submanifold $M^{\sigma}_{3,3}$ of $CP^{L_{2}}$ are tangent to it.
 The integral curves of these fields are lines of constant position and momentum that provide the coordinate grid in the classical phase space $\R^3 \times \R^3$.
 This can be seen directly by comparing the right hand sides of the equations